sdurancflt/MicroTimestampConverter/README.md

             }'
 ```

-We get now what we were looking for the max value (up to millis):
+We get now what we were looking for the max value (in millis):

 ```json
 {